Reaching Out to a Friend Who Smokes

 What if You're a Former Smoker?

-Quitting smoking is different for everyone, but because you went through it yourself, you can be a special help to your friend.
+Quitting smoking is different for everyone, but because you went through it yourself, you might be a special help to your friend, but remember everyone is different.
+What worked for you might not work for them.
 Ask your friend how he or she is feeling and what you can do to help.

 Mention all the good things you have felt since quitting.
 The short-term benefits are easier to understand—fresher breath, no more smelly clothes, or stained teeth or fingers, and lots more energy and sex appeal.
 Many former smokers talk about getting control of their lives when they quit.

-Don’t talk about how easy quitting was for you.
-Smoking is an addiction, and it’s hard for most folks to quit.
-Instead, tell your friend that more than 46 million Americans have quit smoking and that he or she can do it too.
+Smoking is an addiction, and it's hard for most folks to quit.
+Remind your friend that almost 53 million Americans have quit smoking and that he or she can do it too.

 What If You Are Still Smoking?